yfrigui/coding-challenge/README.md

 #### Back-end

-Your task is to build a REST API that can support the functionality described for the Link and Landing pages in the Functional spec.
-Please use [Django Rest Framework](http://www.django-rest-framework.org/).
+Your task is to build a REST API that can support the functionality described for the Link and Landing pages in the functional spec.
+Your project can be built using any API framework/language, though we encourage the use of [Django Rest Framework](http://www.django-rest-framework.org/)/Python as these are used every day at ambassador.
 Your API should be able to:

 -	Perform CRUD actions for Link pages
 -	Track the number of visits to the Landing Page